HarcourtsAcademy/grav-ha-user/pages/02.courses/12.sales/04.graduate-day/graduate-day.md

 ## Training Requirements
 -	Full day, in-class training
--	Completion of [Getting Started the Harcourts Way](/getting-started-the-harcourts-way) 4-day Sales Programme
+-	Completion of [Getting Started the Harcourts Way](/getting-started-the-harcourts-way) 4-day Sales Program
 -	Undertaken a minimum of 45 days in the field

 ## Course Fee